redhat-openstack/website/source/documentation/package-building-overview.html.md

 CloudSIG packages ends up in [CentOS mirror](http://mirror.stream.centos.org/SIGs/9-stream/cloud/x86_64/).

 ## What is DLRN?
-In simplest words DLRN is a tool which builds packages.
-In automated way, DLRN is building package every time when new commit is merged in observed upstream repos, creating individual, separated environment basing on code, distgit and [rdoinfo](https://review.rdoproject.org/r/q/project:rdoinfo) repo.
+In simplest words, DLRN is a tool which builds packages.
+In automated way DLRN is building package every time when new commit is merged in observed upstream repos, creating individual, separated environment basing on code, distgit and [rdoinfo](https://review.rdoproject.org/r/q/project:rdoinfo) repo.
 DLRN can be also used to manually debug failing packages.